primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Flagged Case Lists

-If you see any of the case dashboards, the right of your screen will
-show one or two two lists of flagged cases.
+If you see any of the case dashboards, the right of your screen will show one or two lists of flagged cases.
 These lists will keep you
-reminded of what work you need to do on which cases.
-The first list,
-shown above, consists of the cases which you have flagged most recently,
-and will display regardless of whether you have the Case, Manager, or
-Admin Dashboard.
-The second list, shown below, is a list of cases owned
-by you which someone else has flagged, and only displays for the Cases
-and Admin Dashboards. \(Since managers often do not even have the ability
-to make cases, it makes no sense for them to have a list of flagged
-cases which they own.\)
+reminded of pending flags.
+The first list, shown above, consists of the cases which you have flagged most recently.
+The second list, shown below, is a list of your cases which someone else has flagged, and only displays for the Casesand Admin Dashboards. \(Since managers often do not even have the ability to make cases, it makes no sense for them to have a list of flagged cases which they own.\)

 ![](img/image22.png)